bosonic/bosonic.github.io/src/doc/getting-started/using-elements.md

 <b-tooltip for="btn">Tooltip text</b-tooltip>
 <button id="btn">My button</button>
 ```
+This is a great idea, and we've started to add some CSS variables in our elements too.
 Please keep in mind that CSS Variables are still an experimental feature and as of now Firefox is the only browser with a implementation of them.
-This is why the web components community is actively developing a small build tool based on an existing CSS post-processor.
-This makes these CSS Variables able to work in every browser.
+Polymer includes a shim in order to support CSS variables in all browsers, but it comes with a non-negligible performance cost.
+This is why the Bosonic team is actively developing a small build tool based on an existing CSS post-processor.
+This will make these CSS Variables able to work in every browser.
 This tool will be released in a few weeks, stay tuned!

 ## Interoperability